Carl Gustaf Emil Mannerheim: Interwar period

-In the interwar years, Mannerheim held no public office.
-This was largely due to his being seen by many politicians of the centre and left as a controversial figure for his ruthless battle with the Bolsheviks, his supposed desire for Finnish intervention on the side of the Whites during the Russian Civil War, and the Finnish socialists' antipathy toward him.
+In the interwar years, Mannerheim held no public office, mainly because he was viewed by many politicians of the centre and left as a controversial figure for his ruthless battle with the Bolsheviks, his supposed desire for Finnish intervention on the side of the Whites during the Russian Civil War, and the Finnish socialists' antipathy toward him.
 They saw him as the bourgeois "White General".
 Mannerheim doubted that modern party-based politics would produce principled and high-quality leaders in Finland or elsewhere.
 In his gloomy opinion, the fatherland's interests were too often sacrificed by the democratic politicians for partisan benefit.
-While serving as a regent, Mannerheim had desired more power because, as an aristocrat, he was afraid of the democracy that had come to power in Finland.
-Supporting him was the conspiracy of the far right-wing, in the background of which Elmo Kaila, among others, was a grey eminence.
-Still, the project to raise the white chief to the "Dictator of Finland" went nowhere.
-The attack on Petrograd, which Mannerheim fervently incubated, did not materialize either.
-Thus, Mannerheim disappeared from Finnish politics for almost a decade.